 We often find, nailing down a rough timeline is easier than choosing the right destination.
-Starting with a few simple questions, we define the basic building blocks for the trip.
+Starting with a few simple questions, define the basic building blocks for your trip.

 - What’s your rough timeline?
 Try to narrow down to the month you want to travel.

 - How flexible can you be?
 This is key for getting discounts when booking flights.

 - What season will it be?
 Climate plays a big part in how we choose a destination.
 We also consider how busy a destination will be.
 For example, Florida is hot and crowded in summer, but summer is perfect for hiking in Maine.

 - How long will the trip be?
 We use this to decide just how far we can practically travel.
 We’ll dive into this further in a minute.

 Figure Out Your Budget and Travel Style

 Next, decide how much money you want to spend on the trip.
 Your budget should include flights, accommodation, transportation, food, and entertainment.

 Knowing your budget upfront helps find practical destinations for the length of your trip.
 For instance, if a couple’s budget is $1000 for a week, that’s realistic for Mexico but not Bermuda.

 Budget goes hand-in-hand with knowing your travel style.
 Even in cheaper destinations, luxury travel has a premium cost.